cbrummitt/token-allowance-bot/README.md

 ```
 Example of commands are given below.

-You can change whether the bot listens for commands in all public channels by changing an environment variable, as explained below [in the configuration section](#create-a-bot-user-in-Rocket.Chat)
+(You can change whether the bot listens for commands in all public channels by changing an environment variable, as explained below [in the configuration section](#create-a-bot-user-in-Rocket.Chat).)

 You can also enter commands in a direct message with `@token`, the bot.
 That way, other people don't need to see your command.
 When you enter a command in a direct message, you don't need to write `token` (nor an alias such as `/`) at the beginning of the command.